 12What is Generalization Error (or True Risk)?

-A.The error on the training set.
+A.The error on the test set.

-C.The expected value of the loss function over the underlying data distribution.
+B.The expected value of the loss function over the underlying data distribution.

 D.The difference between the predicted value and the average value.